Poland entry requirements for South Korea passport holders

 Valid passport

-Your passport needs to be valid for the entire time you're in Poland.
-Poland follows Schengen rules — no 6-month validity requirement beyond your departure date.
-Airlines may still ask for 6 months validity at check-in, so check with your carrier before flying.
+Your passport needs to be valid for the full duration of your trip.
+Poland does not require 6 months of remaining validity for South Korean passport holders — just that it covers your stay.
+Airlines may still ask for 6 months, so check with your carrier before departure.

 Required